pauldb89/OxLM/README.md

 Set the `--noise-samples` argument, if you want to train the models using noise contrastive estimation instead of minibatch stochastic gradient descent.
 The optimal number of threads for stochastic gradient descent is 12, while the optimal number of threads for noise contrastive estimation is 8.
+If noise contrastive estimation is used, we recommend disabling the hidden layer non-linearity for better results (`sigmoid=false`).

 Unless your vocabulary is really small, you probably want to look at factored models instead.